lekum/introduction-to-ansible/README.md

-# introduction-to-ansible
+# Introduction to Ansible

-Support material for the workshop
+This repo contains the support material for the worksho "Introduction to Ansible".